-Family in shock after police confirm Sonam Shelar's death 'not suspicious'

-The family of a pregnant woman found dead on a remote Wairarapa beach is reeling at news from Police that her death is "not suspicious".
+Sagar Shelar still waiting to hear from police

+He said last week that he gave the police passcodes for the two phones, but he said today that he still had "no idea" what happened.

+"I have no idea still till a police officer sits down with me and explains with me what happened that day," he said.

-Indian national Sonam Shelar was five months pregnant when she disappeared on Saturday.
+Indian national Sonam Shelar was five months pregnant.

-Husband Sagar Shelar reported her missing on Sunday.
 On Wednesday three teenage surfers discovered a body at White Rock Beach in the Wairarapa, part of which can only be accessed from private farm land.

-Police confirmed they are not treating the 26-year-old's death as suspicious and have referred the case to the Coroner.

-Speaking to the Herald from Mumbai, India, family spokesman Harshal Patkar said the family was in shock.
+Meanwhile family spokesman Harshal Patkar told the Herald from Mumbai, India, that the police statement left the family in shock.

 "The family is in grief at the moment - that I can definitely say," he said.